 Buy some ‘Indices’ and ‘Annual Reports’ of the All England reports.

-By Indices is meant the indices for MLJ, CLJ, AMR, the Law Reports, Case citators, Indices for the Law Reports, and the Digest.
+By Indices, I mean the indices for MLJ, CLJ, AMR, the Law Reports, Case citators, Indices for the Law Reports, and the Digest.

 Online journals make poor reference material.
-You only get the answer for the question you ask.
+You only get the answer to the question you ask.
 If you ask the wrong question, you miss the mark.

 Even if you do not have the reports, the Indices will help you out.